lupuleasa-core/Runeplus/README.md

 A Runelite profile that is full of high quality plugins that "should be default in Runelite"

 # How to install
+1. Install the official Runelite client
+2. Go top right at the wrench icon
+3. Go to the middle tab called "Profiles"
+4. Create new profile
-1. Grab the profile
+5. Grab the profile from this page
-2. Import it in Runelite profiles

-Feel free to install and test it in Runelite profiles.
+6. Click "Import" on that profile
+7. Click the arrow to the right to enable that profile

+Hopefully it saves a lot of time and establishes a solid plugin foundation for new and returning players.

-For new player or returning players to get up to speed on the creations of the great osrs plugin community.
+*All credits go to the Runelite team, Jagex and the great osrs plugin community!*

+Enjoy!

 # Runeplus philosophy